Have you ever heard the term “render blocking” and didn’t know what it was?

 WebPageTest

-WebPageTest gives you detailed statistics and data that you can use to find places on your site where performance could be improved.
+WebPageTest gives you detailed statistics and data you can use to improve your website’s performance.

 Use Google PageSpeed Insights

 The Google PageSpeed Insights tool analyzes the performance of your website and provides suggestions for optimizing page load time.
-It will show any resources that are stopping the page from being displayed and give suggestions for how to fix the problem.
+One of the suggestions is about render-blocking resources.

 GTmetrix